-Furthermore, given the fact that the observed angular position of the source $\bm{\theta}$ is known, as well as the comoving angular position $\bm{\beta}$, then we can compute the deflection angle and evaluate the lensing distortion matrix $\bm{\mathcal{A}}$ along the true photon trajectory.
-This reads as:
+Furthermore, given the fact that the observed angular position of the source, $\bm{\theta}$, is known, as is the comoving angular position, $\bm{\beta}$, we can compute the deflection angle and evaluate the lensing distortion matrix, $\bm{\mathcal{A}}$, along the true photon trajectory.
+This reads as

-where $\kappa$ and $\gamma = (\gamma_1, \gamma_2)$ are the weak-lensing quantities related respectively to the convergence and shear, while $\omega$ is the (small) image rotation.
+where $\kappa$ and $\gamma = (\gamma_1, \gamma_2)$ are the weak-lensing quantities related, respectively, to the convergence and shear, while $\omega$ is the (small) image rotation.
 This matrix can be estimated using either an infinitesimal-beam or finite-beam methods (both are described in \citealt{breton2020}).
-For the present release, we use the finite-beam method with a bundle semi-aperture of $10^{-5}$ radians (which corresponds for instance to the apparent angle of a ruler of comoving size $\sim 10~h^{-1}\textrm{kpc}$ located at a comoving distance of $\sim 1~h^{-1}\textrm{Gpc}$ in a flat universe). \REP{It is important to stress that there are two possible ways to define the beam cross-sectional area: perpendicular to the radial direction or perpendicular to the light-ray wave vector.
-Here we consider the second option (i.e. the so-called Sachs basis) which is more closely related to observable quantities: we account for the tilt of the cross-sectional area.}
+For the present release, we use the finite-beam method with a bundle semi-aperture of $10^{-5}$ radians (which corresponds for instance to the apparent angle of a ruler of comoving size $\sim 10~h^{-1}\textrm{kpc}$ located at a comoving distance of $\sim 1~h^{-1}\textrm{Gpc}$ in a flat universe).
+It is important to stress that there are two possible ways to define the beam cross-sectional area: perpendicular to the radial direction or perpendicular to the light-ray wave vector.
+Here we consider the second option (i.e. the so-called Sachs basis), which is more closely related to observable quantities: we account for the tilt of the cross-sectional area.